vonMeyennLab/nf_qc/README.md

 ## Extra arguments
-- Option to add extra arguments to the package [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
+- Option to add extra arguments to [FastQC](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
 `--fastqc_args`

-- Option to add extra arguments to the package [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/).
+- Option to add extra arguments to [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/).
 `--fastq_screen_args`

-- Option to add extra arguments to the package [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
+- Option to add extra arguments to [Trim Galore](https://www.bioinformatics.babraham.ac.uk/projects/trim_galore/).
 `--trim_galore_args`

-- Option to add extra arguments to the package [MultiQC](https://multiqc.info/).
+- Option to add extra arguments to [MultiQC](https://multiqc.info/).
 `--multiqc_args`

-## Additional information
-The pipeline was created to run in the [ETH Euler cluster](https://scicomp.ethz.ch/wiki/Euler) and it relies on the [Lmod environmental modules](https://lmod.readthedocs.io/en/latest/) available in the cluster.
-Thus, the pipeline needs to be adapted before running it in another HPC cluster.

 ## Acknowledgements
 This pipeline was adapted from the Nextflow pipelines created by the [Babraham Institute Bioinformatics Group](https://github.com/s-andrews/nextflow_pipelines) and from the [nf-core](https://nf-co.re/) pipelines.
 We thank all the contributors for both projects.
 We also thank the [Nextflow community](https://nextflow.slack.com/join) and the [nf-core community](https://nf-co.re/join) for all the help and support.